Dakota Blue Richards

 Dakota Blue Richards (born 11 April 1994) is an English actress.
 Her film debut at the age of 13 was in The Golden Compass, as the lead character Lyra Belacqua.
 Other lead roles include the wayward teenager April in Dustbin Baby and Maria in the 2009 film The Secret of Moonacre.
-In 2011 she played Franky Fitzgerald in the third generation cast of British teen drama Skins.
+In 2011, she played Franky Fitzgerald in the third generation cast of British teen drama Skins.
 She has also played roles in television, film and on stage.

 Early life and education

-Richards was born in 11 April 1994 at the Chelsea and Westminster Hospital in the Fulham Road, London.
+Richards was born on 11 April 1994 at the Chelsea and Westminster Hospital in the Fulham Road, London.
 The family moved to Sussex, where she attended Newlands School.
 She attended St Paul's Primary School in Brighton, and later Blatchington Mill School in Hove and KBis Theatre School in Brighton.

 Career

 The Golden Compass

 After seeing the stage adaptation of His Dark Materials at the National Theatre, she says she "just wanted to be Lyra".
 The audition process had ten thousand applicants, and Philip Pullman (author of the books) said, "As soon as I saw Dakota's screen test, I realised that the search was over."
 Chris Weitz, the director, added that Richards "made what should have been an extremely difficult decision quite easy."
 The Golden Compass with Richards as Lyra was released worldwide in December 2007 and grossed $372 million.

 Richards' performance in The Golden Compass was variously described as "efficient", "a decent job", "nicely played", and "enchanting."
 One review called the selection of Richards for the role of Lyra "terrific casting".
 Peter Bradshaw of The Guardian commented "Lyra is nicely played by 13-year-old newcomer Dakota Blue Richards, though with an Artful Dodger-ish 'urchin' accent that comes and goes a bit", while Empire noted that she "struggles with lumpy dialogue".
-Roger Ebert was more effusive, calling Richards "a delightful find" who was "pretty, plucky, forceful, self-possessed, charismatic and just about plausible as the mistress of an armoured bear and the protector of Dust."
+Roger Ebert was more effusive, calling Richards "a delightful find" who was "pretty, plucky, forceful, self-possessed, charismatic and just about plausible as the mistress of an armored bear and the protector of Dust."